 Chapter 7 is a liquidation of assets and the discharge of debts under federal law

-The chapter 7 trustee may liquidate any asset that can be sold at a profit after deducting encumbrances, exemptions, and the costs of liquidation.
+Practically speaking, the chapter 7 trustee will only liquidate an asset that can be sold at a profit after deducting encumbrances, exemptions, and the costs of liquidation.

-However, chapter 7 trustees come in different temperaments.
+However, chapter 7 trustees come in all shapes and sizes and different temperaments.

 In Cook County alone there are nearly 30 trustees, any one of which can be randomly be appointed to your case.